mapeditor/tiled-to-godot-export/README.md

 - Select the tile in the tileset file
 - You should see a side panel "Tile Collision Editor", use the menu above it to create a new shape.
 Use rectangle or polygon only.
+- For a one-way collision, with the Object shape selected set the `Type` or `Class` field to `one-way`.

-For navigation, do the same thing, but with the Object shape selected, set the `Type` field to `navigation`.
+For navigation, do the same thing, but with the Object shape selected, set the `Type` or `Class` field to `navigation`.

 ## Why use it?